- Why Research

 Dana-Farber Cancer Institute

-Seeking strategies to prevent and treat breast cancers metastasis to the brain and to unravel the mechanisms leading to drug resistance in metastatic breast cancer.
+- Seeking strategies to prevent and treat breast cancers metastasis to the brain.

 Despite the high frequency of brain metastases, especially in patients with advanced HER2-positive or triple-negative breast cancer, there are currently no FDA-approved systemic treatments for this problem.
 The standard of care for brain metastasis, as it has been for many decades, is radiation therapy (and surgery in select patients).

 Systemic treatments hold the promise of treating tumors in both the brain and body, and potentially delaying or even preventing brain metastases from occurring.
-The team of Drs.
-Lin, Winer, and Zhao is leading a multi-pronged effort to evaluate new systemic approaches in patients with brain metastases from breast cancer, including the development of laboratory models to test promising treatments, followed by translation into clinical trials.
+Dr. Lin is leading a multi-pronged collaborative effort to evaluate new systemic approaches in patients with brain metastases from breast cancer, including the development of laboratory models to test promising treatments, followed by translation into clinical trials.

 Dr. Lin is a medical oncologist at Dana-Farber Cancer Institute (DFCI) and Assistant Professor of Medicine at Harvard Medical School.
 Dr. Lin received her medical degree at Harvard Medical School and subsequently completed her residency in Internal Medicine at Brigham & Women's Hospital and a fellowship in Hematology/Oncology at Dana-Farber/Partners Cancer Care.
 Since 2012, she has served as Clinical Director of the Breast Oncology Center at DFCI.